-Adblue makes it possible to drastically reduce the pollutants released by diesel engines.
-If your vehicles can accept it, you need a reliable supply to keep those emissions down.
+For the environmentally conscious, Adblue makes it possible to drastically reduce the pollutants released by diesel engines.
+If your vehicles use Adblue, you will need a reliable supply to keep those emissions down.

 Why choose Cooke Fuels for Adblue?

 ✔ We’re available to arrange deliveries 24/7, 365 days a year

 ✔ Available in quantities of 10, 210 and 1000 litres (our tankers can carry up to 36000 litres in total)

 ✔ As one of the UK’s longest established fuel distributors, you can be certain you’re buying Adblue the nation trusts

 ✔ Our delivery times are consistently superb; you can always expect supplies to be delivered within 48 hours, but 92% are completed within a day

 ✔ Emergency same day / next day deliveries are always available

 ✔ You’ll be assigned your own dedicated account manager to take care of your order

 What is AdBlue?